Posted on 19th of July, 2011 by Lévana

 Posted on 3rd of May, 2010 by Lévana

 No store-bought Tabouleh comes close to its home-made counterpart.
-I have made here a gluten-free adaptation, but for the rest of us who have no celiac problems, I am giving you instructions for regular tabouleh as well: No cooking necessary for the grain!
-Ingredients: 1 cup quinoa, thoroughly rinsed and...
+I have included here a gluten-free adaptation, perfect for Passover as well.
+I am giving you instructions for regular tabouleh as well: In this case no cooking necessary for the grain!
+Ingredients: 1 cup quinoa, thoroughly rinsed and drained (If using...